google/flax/docs/experimental/nnx/nnx_basics.md

 # NNX Basics

 NNX is a **N**eural **N**etworks JA**X** library that embraces Python's object-oriented programming model to provide an intuitive and highly simplified user experience.
+It uses PyGraphs (instead of PyTrees) to represent stateful objects, which allows it to express reference sharing and mutability in Python itself.
+This makes NNX code look like regular Python code that users from frameworkslike Pytorch and Keras will be familiar with.

-It aims to empower users by making Modules very easy to integrate with any JAX API, it achieves this through a very small set of primitives known as the [Functional API](#the-functional-api).
-NNX is specifically designed to support all the patterns that allowed Linen to scale to large code bases building upon a much simpler foundation.
+NNX is also designed to support all the patterns that allowed Linen to scale to large code bases while building upon a much simpler foundation.

 ```{code-cell} ipython3
 from flax.experimental import nnx